foobarwhobar/Blockchain-Portfolio-Examples/README.md

 # Blockchain-Portfolio-Examples
-Examples of basic smart contracts I have created
+Examples of basic smart contracts I have created and resources for new developers